 Joined the Company as a member of the corps de ballet in 2010

-Myles Thatcher has performed principal or featured roles in Tomasson’s Giselle, Nutcracker, Romeo & Juliet, and Swan Lake; Tomasson/Possokhov’s Don Quixote; Cranko’s Onegin; Balanchine’s Symphony in C, Symphony in Three Movements and Theme and Variations; Caniparoli’s Ibsen’s House and Lambarena; Lifar’s Suite en Blanc; Scarlett’s Hummingbird; and Wheeldon’s Cinderella, Ghosts, and Within the Golden Hour.
-He created roles in Caniparoli’s Tears (soloist), Tomasson’s Caprice, and Scarlett’s Hummingbird.
+Myles Thatcher created roles in Bubeníček’s Fragile Vessels, Caniparoli’s Tears, King’s The Collective Agreement, Lopez Ochoa’s Guernica (principal couples), Pita’s Salome, Possokhov’s Optimistic Tragedy, Tomasson’s Caprice, and Scarlett’s Hummingbird.
+He has performed principal or featured roles in Tomasson’s Giselle, Nutcracker, Romeo & Juliet, and Swan Lake; Tomasson/Possokhov’s Don Quixote; Cranko’s Onegin; Balanchine’s Symphony in C, Symphony in Three Movements, and Theme and Variations; Caniparoli’s Ibsen’s House and Lambarena; Lifar’s Suite en Blanc; Scarlett’s Hummingbird; and Wheeldon’s Cinderella, Ghosts, and Within the Golden Hour.

-His repertory includes Balanchine’s Allegro Brillante, Brahms-Schoenberg Quartet, Coppélia, The Four Temperaments, Scotch Symphony, and Serenade; Fokine’s Petrouchka; Forsythe’s Artifact Suite; Morris’ Drink to Me Only With Thine Eyes; Neumeier’s The Little Mermaid; Possokhov’s Classical Symphony, Firebird, Fusion, Magrittomania, The Rite of Spring, and Swimmer; Ratmansky’s From Foreign Lands and Shostakovich Trilogy; Robbins’ Glass Pieces and The Concert; Tomasson’s Prism, Le Quattro Stagioni, and Trio; Wheeldon’s Continuum, Number Nine, and Rush; and Zanella’s Underskin.
+His repertory includes Balanchine’s Allegro Brillante, Coppélia, Diamonds, The Four Temperaments, and Stravinsky Violin Concerto; Fokine’s Petrouchka; Forsythe’s Artifact Suite and Pas/Parts 2016; Morris’ Drink to Me Only With Thine Eyes; Neumeier’s The Little Mermaid; Peck’s Rodeo: Four Dance Episodes; Possokhov’s Classical Symphony, Fusion, Magrittomania, and Swimmer; Ratmansky’s Shostakovich Trilogy; Robbins’ Glass Pieces and The Concert; Scarlett’s Frankenstein; Tomasson’s On a Theme of Paganini, Prism, and Trio; and Wheeldon’s Continuum and Rush.

-Myles was selected by Alexei Ratmansky to participate in the 2014–15 Rolex Mentor & Protégé Arts Initiative.
-In 2016 he was nominated for an Isadora Duncan Award for Outstanding Achievement in Choreography for Manifesto.
+Selected by Alexei Ratmansky, Myles participated in the 2014–15 Rolex Mentor & Protégé Arts Initiative.
+He was nominated for Isadora Duncan Dance Awards for choreography for Manifesto and Ghost in the Machine.